Serving all of Colorado

 An Affair Can Be An Opportunity to Build a Better Relationship

 If you and your partner want to try to make your relationship work after an affair, you need a clear, step-by-step approach to recovery.
-In therapy with me, you learn the exact steps you need to take in order to heal.
-I help you understand the recovery process and support each of you in taking the necessary actions to remedy the situation.
+In therapy with us, you learn the exact steps you need to take in order to heal.
+We help you understand the recovery process and support each of you in taking the necessary actions to remedy the situation.

-The method of couples therapy that I practice is called PACT (a Psychobiological Approach to Couple Therapy).
-PACT offers a unique approach to healing from betrayal, based on the latest scientific research in the areas of brain science and attachment theory.
+The method of couples therapy that we practice is called PCM (The Power Couple Method).
+PCM offers a unique approach to healing from betrayal, based on the latest scientific research in the areas of brain science and attachment theory.

 After the affair, many couples mistakenly believe that the best way to heal is to focus on what went wrong in the relationship prior to the affair.
 They reason that if things had been going better, the affair never would have happened in the first place.
 However, research shows that this approach does not lead to affair recovery.